Teya Peya Productions

 --Masters and Honours Degrees in Political Science, Fine Arts and Humanities.

---Main areas of interest: Medicine Wheel Indigenous Culture/Spirituality, Women, Leadership, Youth, Justice & Indigenous Rights, History, music, theatre and drums, drums drums.
+--Main areas of interest: Medicine Wheel Indigenous Culture/Spirituality, Women, Leadership, Youth, Justice & Indigenous Rights, History, Research, Music, Theatre and Drums, Drums dDums.

 --Principal performer and Thunderbird's Creative Performance partner.

 --Associate Workshop Facilitator and Road/Touring Manager.

 --First rate musician and one of Canada's premier female bass players.

 --Founding member of the iconic Canadian band, Spoons.